mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

     is raised.
 Recommended to alwyas have it set to `True`.
  - `parallel`: It will analyze the code and parallelize (multithread) if possible.
     You can also use  `prange` instead of `range` to explicitely indicate parallel loops.
+    Recommended its use when data is more than 1KB at least.
  - `fastmath`: Sacrifice accuracy in exchange of speed
  - `cache`: Cache the input-output relation of the compiled function.